 As the weather warms up and the camping itch begins to settle in, take on a new adventure and stay in a teepee at Roman Nose State Park in Watonga.
 Rentals are available beginning in April for this one-of-a-kind camping experience in one of Oklahoma’s original state parks.
 You can also rent a canoe, kayak, paddleboat or mountain bike for a full-fledged outdoor adventure.

-Take a break from cleaning out the garage and spend a day getting pampered at Spa Habitat located in the WinStar World Casino in Thackerville.
-Their Treehugger package is a great way to unwind and includes a flower power facial, 50-minute green peace massage and an organic foot ritual.
-This award winning “green” spa will have you relaxed in no time.
+Take a break from cleaning out the garage and spend a day getting pampered at the Spa at Winstar located in the WinStar World Casino in Thackerville.
+Their Indulge package is a great way to unwind and includes a custom massage, custom facial and foot soak.
+This relaxing spa will have you back on the casino floor in no time.

 Whether you’re a novice at mountain biking or have been riding for years, the Turkey Mountain Urban Wilderness Area in Tulsa has a trail that’s right for you.
 Located just west of the Arkansas River, this beautiful area offers paths ranging from an eighth of a mile to just under six miles.
 If you’re feeling adventurous, branch out and explore nearly 25 miles of unmarked trails.

-Located near the calm waters of Grand Lake in northeastern Oklahoma, Lendonwood Gardens in Grove features six-themed areas with over 1,000 plant species.
+Located near the calm waters of Grand Lake in northeastern Oklahoma, Lendonwood Gardens in Grove features seven themed areas with over 1,500 plant species.
 In the English terrace garden you’ll find rhododendrons and a katsura tree, while the colorful roses and zinnias in the American backyard garden are hard to miss.
 Don’t forget your camera so you can take pictures of the white gazebo and Angel of Hope statue.

 As an infinite number of delicate pink and white blossoms spring to life on thousands of area dogwood trees, Idabel celebrates with the annual Dogwood Days Festival.
 This spring tradition has it all including the chance to participate in a 5K run, barbecue cook-off and dance competition.
 Leave plenty of time to browse through craft vendors, let the kids enjoy games, check out live entertainment and feast on delicious food.